Black hole perturbations in modified gravity

 \section{Abstract}

 We study the linear perturbations about nonrotating black holes in the context of degenerate higher-order scalar-tensor (DHOST) theories, using a systematic approach that extracts the asymptotic behaviour of perturbations (at spatial infinity and near the horizon) directly from the first-order radial differential system governing these perturbations.
 For axial (odd-parity) modes, this provides an alternative to the traditional approach based on a second-order Schr\"odinger-like equation with an effective potential, which we also discuss for completeness.
-By contrast, for polar (even-parity) modes, which contain an additional degree of freedom in DHOST theories, a similar generalised second-order Schr\"odinger-like matricial system does not seem available in general, which leaves only the option of a direct treatment of the four-dimensional first-order differential system.
+For polar (even-parity) modes, which contain an additional degree of freedom in DHOST theories, and are thus more complex, we use a direct treatment of the four-dimensional first-order differential system (without resorting to a second order reformulation).
 We illustrate our study with two specific types of black hole solutions: ``stealth'' Schwarzschild black holes, with a non trivial scalar hair, as well as a class of non-stealth black holes whose metric is distinct from Schwarzschild.
-The knowledge of the asymptotic behaviours of the pertubations enables us to compute numerically quasi-normal modes, as we show explicitly for the non-stealth solutions.
+The knowledge of the asymptotic behaviours of the perturbations enables us to compute numerically quasi-normal modes, as we show explicitly for the non-stealth solutions.
 Finally, the asymptotic form of the modes also signals some pathologies in the stealth and non-stealth solutions considered here.